 Motor seizure arises due to a sharp momentary increase in friction in the motor/bearing mechanism in the hard drive.

-In many cases the sudden stop in platter rotation at the moment of seizure can also cause the floating read/write heads to come in contact with the platters, and may result in the need to use replacement heads during the hard drive rebuild.
+In the majority of cases, the sudden stop in platter rotation at the moment of seizure can also cause the floating read/write heads to come in contact with the platters and may result in the need to use replacement heads during the hard drive rebuild.
 Any damage to the platter surfaces will usually result in a futile hard drive recovery attempt.